Eyevance Pharmaceuticals

 Venture Round in 2017

-QD Laser, Inc. specializes in the development and manufacturing of quantum dot semiconductor lasers and wafers, primarily using GaAs substrates.
-The company produces a variety of laser technologies, including picosecond short-pulse DFB lasers for precision processing and current injection-type lasers in green, yellow-green, and orange for biological applications.
-Additionally, QD Laser develops quantum dot laser arrays for silicon optical circuits and broadband gain chips for ophthalmic testing equipment.
-Their products are utilized in diverse sectors such as telecommunications, manufacturing, medicine, and consumer products, addressing applications in silicon photonics, sensing, and precision machining.
-Established in 2006 and headquartered in Kawasaki, Japan, QD Laser aims to enhance the performance of semiconductor lasers across various industries.
+QD Laser, Inc. is a manufacturer of quantum dot semiconductor lasers and wafers, utilizing GaAs substrates for various applications in communications and industry.
+Established in 2006 and based in Kawasaki, Japan, the company specializes in creating a diverse range of high-performance laser products, including picosecond short-pulse DFB lasers for precision processing, current injection-type lasers in green, yellow-green, and orange for biological sciences, and quantum dot laser arrays for silicon optical circuits.
+Additionally, QD Laser produces broadband gain chips for ophthalmic testing and retinal imaging laser eyewear.
+Their technology serves multiple sectors, including telecommunications, manufacturing, medicine, and consumer products, allowing for advancements in fields like silicon photonics, sensing, and precision machining.

 International Biomedical Devices